In this episode of Procreate FAQs, I am going to answer your question about whether you need Apple Pencil for Procreate.

 FAQs – Do I Need an Apple Pencil for Procreate?

-Your stylus won’t work on Procreate if you are using Procreate version 5.3+ and your stylus is not Apple Pencil 1, Apple Pencil 2, Logitech Crayon, and Logitech Crayon 2.
+Your stylus won’t work on Procreate if you are using Procreate version 5.3+ and your stylus is not Apple Pencil 1, Apple Pencil 2, Apple Pencil Pro, Logitech Crayon, and Logitech Crayon 2.
 Since December 2022 and Procreate version 5.3, third-party styluses are no longer supported by Procreate.

 No, you can’t use just any stylus with Procreate.
 The stylus needs to use Apple Pencil technology.
-There are only 4 options: Apple Pencil 1, Apple Pencil 2, Logitech Crayon, and Logitech Crayon 2.
+There are only 6 options: Apple Pencil 1, Apple Pencil 2, Apple Pencil Pro, Apple Pencil USB-C, Logitech Crayon, and Logitech Crayon 2.

 Yes, technically, you can use Procreate on iPad without a pen.
 For example, with your finger.
 But to have the most fun with making digital art, get an Apple Pencil 2 or Apple Pencil 1.